-Learn how to employ DSA services and find other resources that prepare public schools for re-opening.
+Learn how to employ the Division of the State Architect (DSA) services and find other resources that prepare public schools for re-opening.

-The COVID-19 pandemic constitutes an unanticipated emergency and DSA will make every effort to expedite plan review of emergency projects needed for schools to reopen safely.
+The COVID-19 pandemic constitutes an unanticipated emergency and DSA will make every effort to prioritize plan review of emergency projects needed for schools to reopen safely.

-To start, please review bulletin BU 20-01: DSA Assistance During the COVID-19.
-COVID-19-related projects will not be subject to the 6-week registration/scheduling requirement.
-Once ready to move the project forward, clients should call the general information or main line of the DSA Regional Office serving the county in which the school is located – refer to the map on the Contact Us webpage – and let the DSA staff member know that you have a COVID-19-related construction project.
-Based on the type of project for the school site, the DSA staff will advise you on the next steps.
+To start, please review bulletin BU 20-01: DSA Assistance During the COVID-19 Pandemic for Emergency School Facilities.
+Once the project is ready to be moved forward, clients should call the general information or main phone line of the DSA Regional Office serving the county in which the school is located.
+Please refer to the map on the Contact Us webpage and let the DSA staff member know that you have a COVID-19-related construction project.
+Based on the type of project for the school site, the DSA staff member will advise you on the next steps.
 We highly recommend scheduling a pre-application meeting.
-These meetings are not for the review of plans; they are to discuss the project in more detail.
+These meetings are not for the review of plans, but they are to discuss the project in more detail.

-Clients considering installing relocatable buildings as part of their COVID-19 school readiness plan can find pre-approved structures on the DSA Approved Pre-Check (PC) List (updated bi-weekly).
+Clients considering installing relocatable buildings as part of their COVID-19 school readiness plan can find pre-approved structures on the Approved Pre-Check (PC) Designs webpage.
 The list includes the manufacturers’ relocatable building design plans that may be incorporated by school districts in preparation of a site-specific project.
 Using PCs expedites the project, as DSA plan review and approval can take place at an over-the-counter (OTC) appointment.
-OTC appointments are also scheduled through the general information or main line of the DSA Regional Office serving the county in which the school is located.
+OTC appointments are also scheduled through the general information phone line of the DSA Regional Office serving the county in which the school is located.

 Pre-application meeting request forms and additional information about submitting a project to DSA is located on the Start Construction Project by Submitting Plans for Review webpage.

 Installing Cargo Container Laboratory Pods for COVID-19 Testing